mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

 assert round(decode([1, 0, 0, 0], 10, 20, 4), 2) == 15.33
 ```

-### <a name="2.2" class="anchor"></a> [Initial population](#2.2)
+#### <a name="2.3" class="anchor"></a> [Generate population](#2.3)

 The initial population is generated at random, encoded and decoded for consistency, evaluated using the cost function, and then appended to cost table (sorted).
-Note that the index in cost table is mainly for readability and should not be updated when table is sorted, so needs to be generated after every iteration.
+The index in cost table is fixed and should not be associated with a specific chromosome, so needs to be updated after each iteration (assuming there are better solutions).

 ```python
 def generate_population(n_pop, x_range, y_range, m_bits, seed=False):